Juancanoanalyst/Callmemaybe/README.md

-# 📊 Telecommunications Data Analysis 📞
+# 📊 Telecom Operator Efficiency Analysis & Removal Tool 📞

 ## 🚀 Project Overview

-This project focuses on the comprehensive analysis of telecommunications data to extract valuable insights and inform strategic decision-making.
-Through data manipulation and analysis, we aim to optimize operations, identify areas for improvement, and enhance the overall performance of telecommunications services.
+This project focuses on analyzing telecommunications data to identify and address operator inefficiency.
+A key outcome is a function designed to calculate an inefficiency index based on performance metrics, enabling data-driven decisions for optimizing operator staffing and overall service performance.

 ---